The Four Horsemen of the Apocalypse (1921 film): Plot

 Madariaga "The Centaur" (Pomeroy Cannon), a harsh but popular Argentine landowner, has a German son-in-law, Karl von Hartrott, whom he dislikes and a French one, Marcelo Desnoyers, whose family he openly favors.
 He is particularly fond of his grandson, Julio (Rudolph Valentino), with whom he often carouses at seedy dives in the Boca district of Buenos Aires.
-In one of those bars, the movie's famous tango sequence occurs.
-A man and a woman (Beatrice Dominguez) are dancing the tango.
+In one of those bars, a man and a woman (Beatrice Dominguez) are dancing the tango.
 Julio strides up and asks to cut in.
 The woman stares at Julio alluringly.
 The man brushes him off, and they resume dancing.
 Julio then challenges the man, strikes him, and knocks him into some tables and out of the scene.
 Julio and the woman then dance a dramatic version of the tango that brings cheers from the people in the establishment.
 After the dance, the woman sits on Julio's lap.
-Madariaga then drunkingly slides to the floor.
+Madariaga then drunkenly slides to the floor.
 The woman laughs at Madariaga.
 Julio casts her aside in scorn and helps his grandfather home.

-Sometime later, Madariaga dies.
+Some time later, Madariaga dies.
 The extended family breaks up, one half returning to Germany and the other to France.

 In Paris, Julio enjoys a somewhat shiftless life as a would-be artist and sensation at the local tea dances.
 He falls in love with Marguerite Laurier (Alice Terry), the unhappy and much younger wife by an arranged marriage of Etienne Laurier, a friend of Julio's father.
 The affair is discovered, and Marguerite's husband agrees to give her a divorce to avoid a scandal.
 It seems as if Julio and Marguerite will be able to marry, but both end up getting caught up in the start of the Great War.